While we may know how to handle Iowa winters, not all our plants do. Here’s how to transition houseplants back indoors!

 Indoor Plant Care

 Once indoors, the plant will need to have similar conditions to what it experienced outside, like how much direct sunlight it needs each day.
 Water your houseplants only when the soil is dry to the touch—indoor plants don’t need as much water as outdoor ones.
-Since the winter months is a sort of rest period for houseplants, they typically won’t require fertilizer.
+Since the winter months are a sort of rest period for houseplants, they typically won’t require fertilizer.

 How to Store Tender Bulbs